BlackIkeEagle/muttvcardsearch/README.md

 ------------
 * add option *--update-local-cache* to refresh the cache instead to force you to re-create it every time you made a change on your server.
 This will only work after the migration away from libvcard (this requirement has been met with version 1.4)
 * add option to save a contact into your vcard store (just like abook)
+* add option to show a config entry (or all entries) and delete an entry